Telicent-io/maven-trivy-scan-action/README.md

 While there is a general purpose [Trivy GitHub Action][TrivyAction] testing has shown that this isn't reliable in actually detecting vulnerabilities.
-Using a `scan-type` of `fs` finds the `pom.xml` files but doesn't seem to properly process them for vulnerability detection.
+Using a `scan-type` of `fs` finds the `pom.xml` files but doesn't seem to properly process them for vulnerability detection in all cases.
+For example, it can fail to detect vulnerable dependencies if these are transitive dependencies of private dependencies (i.e. those not in Maven Central), and more generally where the vulnerable dependency is transitive.
+By scanning the actual SBOM generated from the Maven build we can guarantee that we have a complete bill of materials to scan, and get much more accurate vulnerability scanning results.

 This action basically searches the filesystem for the actual SBOMs (produced by the [Maven CycloneDX Plugin][MavenCycloneDX] or another method) and then individually runs Trivy against each of those files.
-This seems to then reliably report any vulnerabilities.

 # Requirements